supremeimposter/My-Vault/GATE/Digital-Logic/Combinational Circuits/Encoder.md

 - If $Z = 1$, there is at least one input that is `1`.
 $$Z = w_{3} + w_{2} + w_{1} + w_{0}$$
 > [!caution]
-> $Z$ is not Enable input, it is a special operation in Priority Encoders.
+> $Z$ is not Enable input, it is a special operation specific to Priority Encoders.

 For a $4 \times 2$ priority encoder,